 Driving Distance is the Key

-So what's the key attribute that a PGA Championship winner needs in his arsenal to get the job done?
-Well with the PGA Championship being played on a stretching 7,400+ yard par 70, an advantage will inevitably return to longer drivers of the golf ball.
-In recent times that's always been the case: taking 2013's exceptionally tight Oak Hill set-up out of the overall picture, every winner of the PGA Championship since 2004 has been a 290+ yard hitter from the tee:
+So what's the key player attribute that a PGA Championship winner needs in his arsenal to get the job done?
+Well with the PGA Championship being played on a stretching 7,600 yard, Par 71 a premium advantage will inevitably return to longer drivers of the golf ball.
+In recent times that's always been the case.
+Taking 2013's exceptionally tight Oak Hill set-up out of the overall picture, every winner of the PGA Championship since 2004 has been a 290+ yard hitter from off the tee.

 |PGA Winner||Season Driving Distance (Yards)|